awsdocs/aws-xray-developer-guide/doc-source/xray-console-sampling.md

 The **Trend** column shows how the rule has been used in the last few minutes\.
 Each column shows statistics for a 10\-second window\.

 **Sampling statistics**
-+ **Total matched rule** – The number of requests that matched this rule\.
++ **Total matched rule**: The number of requests that matched this rule\.
 This number doesn't include requests that could have matched this rule, but matched a higher\-priority rule first\.
-+ **Total sampled** – The number of requests recorded\.
++ **Total sampled**: The number of requests recorded\.
-+ **Sampled with fixed rate** – The number of requests sampled by applying the rule's fixed rate\.
++ **Sampled with fixed rate**: The number of requests sampled by applying the rule's fixed rate\.
-+ **Sampled with reservoir limit** – The number of requests sampled using a quota assigned by X\-Ray\.
++ **Sampled with reservoir limit**: The number of requests sampled using a quota assigned by X\-Ray\.
-+ **Borrowed from reservoir** – The number of requests sampled by borrowing from the reservoir\.
++ **Borrowed from reservoir**: The number of requests sampled by borrowing from the reservoir\.
 The first time a service matches a request to a rule, it has not yet been assigned a quota by X\-Ray\.
 However, if the reservoir is at least 1, the service borrows one trace per second until X\-Ray assigns a quota\.

 For more information about sampling statistics and how services use sampling rules, see [Using sampling rules with the X\-Ray API](xray-api-sampling.md)\.

 ## Next steps<a name="xray-console-sampling-nextsteps"></a>

 You can use the X\-Ray API to manage sampling rules\.
 With the API, you can create and update rules programmatically on a schedule, or in response to alarms or notifications\.
 See [Configuring sampling, groups, and encryption settings with the AWS X\-Ray API](xray-api-configuration.md) for instructions and additional rule examples\.

 The X\-Ray SDK and AWS services also use the X\-Ray API to read sampling rules, report sampling results, and get sampling targets\.
 Services must keep track of how often they apply each rule, evaluate rules based on priority, and borrow from the reservoir when a request matches a rule for which X\-Ray has not yet assigned the service a quota\.
 For more detail about how a service uses the API for sampling, see [Using sampling rules with the X\-Ray API](xray-api-sampling.md)\.